tdennis15/tdennis15.github.io/HW8/index.md

 That will do I suppose.

-[Here Is a link](/HW8/Video/HW8.mp4) to a video of the progam in action.
+[Here Is a link](/HW8/Video/HW8.mp4) to a video of the progamme in action.